ygt-mikekchar/todo/README.md

 freely between them.
 Other projects will need AGPL, so just to keep the headaches to a minimum for myself, I've decided to go this way.

+## Development

+### How to Deploy

+Beans II is hosted on Github.
+To deploy simply merge master into the gh-pages branch.
+It will be available on http://mikekchar.github.io/BeansII within about 10 minutes.